WHO weighs science and politics in global virus emergency decision

 “What was lacking for them to declare an international emergency were deaths abroad and human-to-human transmission outside of China,” said the Geneva-based diplomat following the agency.

-“If there was proof of human-to-human spread among the ‘imported’ cases, the panel would lean towards another finding.”
+“If there was proof of human-to-human spread among the ‘imported’ cases, the panel would lean toward another finding.”

 WHO spokesman Christian Lindmeier declined to comment beyond what he told a news briefing earlier on Tuesday.